16 Best Things to Do in Crested Butte in Winter (Beyond Skiing)

 Remember to get acquainted with the regulations of the Big Mine Ice Arena beforehand.

 Start your winter adventures in Crested Butte with a cup of fine coffee.
-First Ascent is a roasting company located in Crested Butte producing one of the most delicious instant coffees on the market.
+Camp 4 Coffee is a local roasting company located in Crested Butte, producing one of the most delicious coffees in town.

 The Slate River Trail is another ideal route to enjoy winter activities.
 Stretching through the most iconic valley in Crested Butte, it boasts epic views of the snow-covered river, valley walls, and Mineral Point.